 For this type of service you won’t need a validation database.
 When the app user scans an asset’s barcode, you will prompt the app user to enter information regarding the inspected asset.
-A tradeoff with record-only is that you cannot give directed information about that specific asset to the app user as they scan its barcode.
+A limitation with record-only is that you cannot give directed information about that specific asset to the app user as they scan its barcode.
 For example, as they inspect an instrument that records temperatures, you might want to tell them what the correct temperature settings should be.
 You can’t do that unless you have a validation database.
-Another tradeoff is that you cannot use the text/voice-search feature to search a validation database.
+Another limitation is that you cannot use the text/voice-search feature to search a validation database.
 However, record-only services are a great way to start.

 For this type of service you will need a validation database.
 When the app user scans an asset’s barcode, you will prompt the app user to enter information regarding the inspected asset.
 You can also give directed information about that specific asset to the app user as they scan its barcode.
 For example, as they inspect an instrument that records temperatures, you can tell them what the correct temperature settings should be.
 You can even use text- or voice-search for any/all items or just when an item doesn’t have a barcode.

 Capturing Asset IDs: Scan barcodes, tap NFC tags, manual entry and/or search database

 Assets most often need to be labeled with a barcode (low cost) or an NFC tag.
 Alternatively, you could simply label each asset with a human-readable number for text/voice-entry.
 Then, if you are using a validation database, you could use the apps Look-Up feature to simply search for the asset in the database and select (instead of scanning) – whether for hard-to-label assets or for all assets.
 It’s remarkably fast and accurate even when searching for the first few characters of an ID or name.